edgarbenitez92/movies-app-react-native/README.md

-# Movies && TV Shows / Series
+# Movies&TV Shows / Series

 A mobile app where you can find Movies and Tv Series.
 Built in React Native as a learning project.